What is the Peer Educator Organization?

 Students play a uniquely effective role - unmatched by professional educators - in encouraging their peers to consider, talk honestly about, and develop responsible habits and attitudes toward the use or non-use of alcohol and other student health and safety issues, including sexual assault, impaired driving, sexual responsibility, and tobacco prevention.
 We support those students in the majority who are making responsible decisions in regards to their health.

-Peer Educators are advised by the Alcohol and Other Drug Sevices Educator, and is funded by student activity fees.
+Peer Educators are advised by the Alcohol and Other Drug Services Educator and is funded by student activity fees.
 Radford University's Peer Educators are part of the national BACCHUS and GAMMA Peer Education Network.
-At Radford University, Peer Educator events include: Take Back the Night, Clothesline Project, Alcohol Awareness Week, Sexual Responsibility Week, Safe Spring Break, and Friday Night Dry.
+At Radford University, Peer Educator events include:

 What is a Peer Educator?